TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/HackedSite/Detect.rst

 Malicious code in the HTML source
 =================================

-Malicious code (e.g. JavaScript, iframes, etc.) placed in the HTML source code (the code that the system sends to the clients) may lead to XSS attacks, display dubious content or redirect visitors to other websites.
-Latter could steal user data if the site which the user was redirected to convinces users to enter their access details (e.g. if it looks the same as or similar to your site).
+Malicious code (for example `JavaScript`:pn:, iframes, etc.) placed in the HTML source code (the code that the system sends to the clients) may lead to XSS attacks, display dubious content or redirect visitors to other websites.
+Latter could steal user data if the site which the user was redirected to convinces users to enter their access details (for example if it looks the same as or similar to your site).

 See alse the explanations below :ref:`Search engines warn about your